-José D. Villalobos, Ph.D.
+Dr. José D. Villalobos

-His research examines U.S. institutional leadership, public opinion dynamics, and policy making in the areas of the presidency, presidential-congressional relations, race/ethnicity, and immigration.
-His journal publications include articles in: Journal of Politics, Political Psychology, Political Research Quarterly, Presidential Studies Quarterly, Public Administration, American Behavioral Scientist, Administration & Society, International Journal of Public Administration, Review of Policy Research, and numerous other scholarly venues.
-Some of his most recent work on the presidency includes an article that examines the role emotions play in presidential appeals for policy making (Presidential Studies Quarterly 2017) as well as a book chapter on presidential rhetoric and public policies in national security covering and comparing the Obama and Trump administrations (Routledge 2018).
-His research on the presidency has also applied public management theory to evaluate White House Chief of Staff influence (Public Administration 2014) and effectiveness in performance (Political Research Quarterly 2012, 2009).
+His research examines U.S. institutional leadership/management, public opinion and behavior dynamics, and policy making in the areas of the American presidency, race/ethnicity, and immigration.
+His journal publications include articles in: The Journal of Politics, Political Psychology, Political Research Quarterly, Presidential Studies Quarterly, Public Administration, American Behavioral Scientist, Administration & Society, International Journal of Public Administration, Review of Policy Research, and numerous other scholarly venues.
+His work on the presidency includes an article that examines the role emotions play in presidential appeals for policy making (Presidential Studies Quarterly 2017) as well as a book chapter on presidential rhetoric and public policies in national security covering and comparing the Obama and Trump administrations (Routledge 2018).
+He has also applied public management theory to evaluate White House Chief of Staff influence (Public Administration 2014) and effectiveness in performance (Political Research Quarterly 2012, 2009).
 He is also co-author of the book Czars in the White House: The Rise of Policy Czars as Presidential Management Tools (University of Michigan Press 2015), which provides an in-depth analysis for better understanding the presidential staffing practice of appointing administrators—so-called policy czars—and charging them with directing the response to the nation’s most pressing crises.
-For his current research agenda, Dr. Villalobos and his co-authors have produced numerous publications delving into their originative Group Empathy Theory framework, which posits empathy felt by members of one group can boost support for another, with major public policy implications, even when the groups are in direct competition for rights, security, and resources (Journal of Politics 2016; American Behavioral Scientist 2016; Political Psychology 2017).
+He also recently published a piece that looks at contemporary Latinx voting behavior and trends in U.S. presidential elections (ABC-CLIO 2022).